Vertiv’s 5 most noteworthy data centre trends for 2019

 It’s that time of year again when retailers make billions of dollars from a fat man in red and trends for the coming year begin flooding in.

 “This is a dramatic and fundamental change to the way we think about computing and data management.
-It should come as no surprise that activity in the data centre space in 2019 will be focused squarely on innovation at the edge.”
+It should come as no surprise that activity in the data center space in 2019 will be focused squarely on innovation at the edge.”

 Without further ado, here are Vertiv’s top five trends: